-The company’s headquarters building – bigger than any city hall in Berlin – is an architectural homage to historicism.
+The company’s administration building – bigger than any city hall in Berlin – is an architectural homage to historicism.
 Which was exactly why it was a perfect setting for the Managing Board and other senior management to impress the public at various events over several decades.
 Now traditional architecture is going to face off with modern trends once again – because north of the building is the site of the new “Siemensstadt 2.0.”

 The company’s first factories and employee housing started construction on the extensive site at the “Nonnenwiesen” in Spandau in 1898.
-But for its first headquarters building, Siemens chose a location closer to central Berlin, where it built a structure on Askanischer Platz in the Kreuzberg district from 1899 to 1901.
+But for its first administration building, Siemens chose a location closer to central Berlin, where it built a structure on Askanischer Platz in the Kreuzberg district from 1899 to 1901.

 This building, designed in the German analog of Art Nouveau known as Jugendstil, was based on plans by construction engineer Karl Janisch, who had joined the company just a few months before, and would now serve as the “house architect” for more than a decade.

 The City of Spandau, where the Nonnenwiesen site was located, was keen to host the headquarters of an important company and corporate taxpayer like Siemens within its city limits.